openstack-archive/sahara/doc/source/userdoc/features.rst

 One of the problems in Hadoop running on OpenStack is that there is no ability to control where machine is actually running.
 We cannot be sure that two new virtual machines are started on different physical machines.
 As a result, any replication with cluster is not reliable because all replicas may turn up on one physical machine.
-Anti-affinity feature provides an ability to explicitly tell Savanna to run specified processes on different compute nodes.
+Anti-affinity feature provides an ability to explicitly tell Sahara to run specified processes on different compute nodes.
 This is especially useful for Hadoop datanode process to make HDFS replicas reliable.

 .. _`enable-anti-affinity`: